-In both our site rental and network services businesses, we work with a number of customers in a variety of businesses including cellular, personal communications services, enhanced specialized mobile radio, paging and broadcasting.
+In both our site rental and network services businesses, we work with a number of customers in a variety of businesses including cellular, PCS, ESMR, paging and broadcasting.
 We work primarily with large national carriers such as Bell Atlantic, BellSouth, Sprint PCS, Nextel and AT&T Wireless.
 For the year ended December 31, 1998, no customer in the United States accounted for more than 10.0% of our U.S. revenues, other than Nextel, which accounted for approximately 12.5% of our U.S. consolidated revenues.
 Nextel revenues are expected to grow as we build out Nextel interstate corridor sites.